Detailed guides to painful problems, treatments & more

 updated

-Tags: back pain, arthritis, neck, etiology, biomechanics, spine, aging, intervertebral disc, pain problems, head/neck, pro
+Tags: back pain, arthritis, neck, etiology, structuralism, spine, aging, correlation with signs, pain problems, head/neck, pro, biomechanical vulnerability, imaging, diagnosis

-Ten articles on PainSci cite Brinjikji 2015: 1.
+Eleven pages on PainSci cite Brinjikji 2015: 1.
 When to Worry About Low Back Pain2.
 The Trouble with Chairs3.
 (Almost) Never Use Ice on Low Back Pain!4.
 The Complete Guide to Low Back Pain5.
 The Complete Guide to Neck Pain & Cricks6.
 Are Orthotics Worth It?7.
 Healing Usually Accelerates8.
 Your Back Is Not Out of Alignment9.
 MRI and X-Ray Often Worse than Useless for Back Pain10.
-When to Worry About Neck Pain … and when not to!
+When to Worry About Neck Pain … and when not to!11.
+A tale of two papers about structure and back pain

 PainSci notes on Brinjikji 2015: